Anna Mecugni, Ph.D., MPhil, MA

 Honors and Awards

-Mecugni’s scholarly and curatorial work has been supported by grants from agencies such as the Harpo Foundation, the Italian Council, and the Leon Levy Center for Biography.
+Mecugni’s scholarly and curatorial work has been supported by grants from agencies such as the Louisiana Board of Regents, New Orleans Jazz & Heritage Foundation, New Orleans Mayor’s Office of Cultural Economy, Harpo Foundation, and the Italian Ministry of Culture.
 For her teaching, she received a Provost's Award for Teaching Excellence by Non-Standing Faculty at the University of Pennsylvania.
-At the City University of New York Graduate Center, Mecugni’s work was supported by several grants, including an Alumni Dissertation Fellowship, a Graduate Center Research Grant, a Graduate Center University Fellowship, an Art History Program Fellowship, and a Mall Curatorial Fellowship.
-At UNO, Mecugni was awarded a LEEP (Leveraging External Expertise Program) Grant.
+At the City University of New York Graduate Center, Mecugni’s work was supported by several grants, including the Leon Levy Center for Biography Fellowship, Alumni Dissertation Fellowship, Graduate Center Research Grant, Graduate Center University Fellowship, Art History Program Fellowship, and the Mall Curatorial Fellowship.
+At UNO, Mecugni was awarded the Leveraging External Expertise Program and Creative Endeavor Opportunity grants.